UCLALibrary/research-tips/_tutorials/2021-09-15-how-to-write-a-thesis-statement.md

 # THUMBNAIL
 # Include a thumbnail as a square PNG with a white or transparent background.
 Our standard dimensions are 250x250 px, but any size square will do.
 Thumbnails for tutorials go in /assets/tutorials/thumbnails/, and for workshops, /assets/workshops/thumbnails/.
 #
-thumbnail: How to Write a Thesis Thumbnail.png
+thumbnail: /assets/tutorials/thumbnails/How to Write a Thesis Thumbnail.png

 # HANDOUT
 # If there's a handout for this tutorial, put it in /assets/handouts/ and replace the three dots with the filename!
 handout: .pdf